haskell-nix/hnix/README.md

 hnix --repl
 ```

-To evaluate an expression and make it available in the REPL
-as the `input` variable use
+To evaluate an expression and make it available in the REPL as the `input` variable use:
 ```
 hnix --eval -E '(import <nixpkgs> {}).pkgs.hello' --repl
 ```